-Crunchy, tangy homemade German sauerkraut is easy to make in small batches on your kitchen counter!
+Crunchy and tangy this homemade German sauerkraut recipe is easy to make in small batches on your kitchen counter!

 Homemade sauerkraut isn’t like what you buy from the store.
 Yes, it still has that pleasantly tart/sour flavor.
 But, it’s crunchy!
 That’s the way sauerkraut is supposed to be!